brandur/sorg/content/fragments/mongo-partitioning.md

 ---
-title: Partitioning In MongoDB (or Lack Thereof)
+title: Partitioning in MongoDB (or lack thereof)
 published_at: 2017-04-28T22:30:13Z
 hook: A day in trench life.
 ---